marceluda/rp_lock-in_pid/TheApp/install.md

 # Install App in RedPitaya

-First, you need an already running RedPitaya enviroment.
+First, you need an already running RedPitaya environment.
 If you don't know how to prepare the device SDCard, just follow the [RedPitaya help page instructions](http://redpitaya.readthedocs.io/en/latest/quickStart/SDcard/SDcard.html)